-Days off during the peak season shall be scheduled by the employees with the approval of the Employer, provided that the days off are uniform across the state.
-The decision concerning the selection of days off shall be made by January 15 immediately preceding the peak season.
+Days off during the peak season shall be scheduled by the employees with the approval of the Employer.
+The decision concerning the selection of days off shall be made by March 15 immediately preceding the peak season.
 The foregoing shall not prohibit the employee from making temporary schedule changes.